Than on a surfboard out at sea

 - Deuteragonist: Stitch is The Protagonist, but he is always paired up with a human girl who helps him out while dealing with their own problems.

 - The Dog Is an Alien: Stitch pretends to be a dog all throughout the franchise despite looking more like a mutant koala, as Nani notes in the original film.
+Several experiments are also mistaken to be other animals by other humans in The Series.

 - Early-Bird Cameo: